GunnerJnr/stream-one-final-project/README.md

 will be because my hosting provider needed some kind of configuration to allow `routing`.

-I decided as it wasn’t part of the brief, that I had lost enough time on this, and so I decided to move on and continue without this feature.
+I decided as it was not part of the brief, that I had lost enough time on this, and so I decided to move on and continue without this feature.

 You will see, instead of a standard type `header`, that I decided to use a